Internet), Will Travel

 US Military Defense Lawyers

-A Veteran Owned Law Firm, of Former Military Defense Lawyers Representing Members of the U.S. Armed Forces, in UCMJ and Court-Martial Cases.
+A Veteran Owned Law Firm, of Former Military Defense Lawyers Representing Members Under the UCMJ at Court-Martial

 Military offenses have the potential to end a career.
 This area of law is complex, which means that it can be difficult to know what your options are once you realize that you are under investigation for violations of the Uniform Code of Military Justice or other offenses.
 If you are in the military, and you are suspected or accused of an offense, you may rightly feel uncertain about the future of your career.
 You should consult military defense attorney Philip D. Cave or Nathan P. Freeburg.
 They have over 43 years of experience helping service members in the U.S. armed forces who have faced courts-martial and other adverse actions.
 The lawyers have represented clients assigned to bases in 46 of the states and many countries where there is an American base.